 (Not sure if you’re flying into Ciampino?
 If you’re coming directly from far-afield, like the U.S., you’re probably flying into Fiumicino-Leonardo da Vinci instead, and here’s info for how to get from Fiumicino to Rome.
 But if you’re flying from somewhere else within Europe, especially on a budget airline like Ryanair, you might just be landing at Ciampino).

-Options for getting from Ciampino to Rome include…
+Here are your options for getting from Ciampino to Rome.

 The drive to the train station takes 5 minutes.
 From there, the train to Rome’s Termini train station departs about every 8-10 minutes, takes 15 minutes and costs just €1.50.